-Join us for this live written panel discussion to explore how we can advance vaccination equity in Europe, and address disparities in coverage amongst people affected by income poverty, severe material deprivation or social exclusion.
+This live written panel discussion explored how we can advance vaccination equity in Europe, and address disparities in coverage amongst people affected by income poverty, severe material deprivation or social exclusion.

 Wednesday 25 January, 10 to 11am EST / 3 to 4 pm GMT

 Vaccinations throughout a person’s life, have proved to be one of the most important public health tools in history - saving lives and simultaneously bringing significant social and economic benefits.
 They remain a vital tool in the fight against antibiotic resistance and there are exciting developments in the pipeline with more vaccinations that can prevent cancers as well as combined flu and COVID jabs.

 However, the benefits vaccinations can bring are not being felt equally by all groups in society.
 For example, in the UK the lowest uptake of the flu, shingles, whooping cough and PPV vaccines are in the most deprived areas.
 During COVID-19, poor, black and ethnic minority and migrant populations consistently experienced lower rates of vaccination.